 The average adult man could happily drink 3.7 liters a day.
 But, there is a point when you can drink too many fluids.

 Again, because of the variables, it is difficult to give an exact figure for healthy living.

 However, research suggests that an average person could drink 17 liters of water across the course of a day without significantly affecting their sodium levels.
 That’s providing the water was drank slowly throughout the day.

 Excess water is excreted via the kidneys, this process is surprisingly quick.
 But, healthy kidneys are only capable of excreting approximately 1 liter an hour.
 In other words, if you drink 2 liters an hour your body will probably cope, but drink much more than this and you could have too much water in your body.

 Your body continually maintains a balance between electrolytes and fluid in the body.
 Sodium, magnesium, and potassium are all electrolytes that are needed to keep your muscles and nervous system working properly for healthy living.

 Drinking excessive levels of water changes these levels, potentially too quickly for your body to adjust them back.
 The most serious one s sodium.
 If levels of these are diluted too much then you’ll get a condition known as hyponatremia, this is effectively bloating, weakness, confusion, irritability, and even convulsions.

 If you continue to drink too much water and your body is unable to balance your electrolytes, you can actually experience swelling of the brain.
 In extreme cases you can then die from your brain swelling.

 It should be noted this is extremely difficult to achieve.

-Drink water, it’s good for you.
+Drink clean water, it’s good for you.
 But don’t overdo it.